From idyllic islands to the only country to have all five vowels in its name, these are the most interesting facts about Mozambique.

 10. The flag is one of only two national flags that features a firearm, the other being Guatemala.

 11. Mozambique is a poor country and one of the world’s least developed.
-In 2020, it was ranked ninth-lowest in the Human Development Index (HDI).
+In 2024, it ranked 184th out of 194 countries in the Human Development Index (HDI).

 12. In 2011, gas fields were discovered off Mozambique’s coast.
 It was hoped the discovery would transform the country’s economy, but despite recent growth, more than half of Mozambique’s population still live below the poverty line.